 Before joining the staff at Mississippi Today September 2018, Anna worked for three years at Clarion Ledger covering city, county and state government, politics and health care.
 She also worked as an investigative reporter for the Center for Public Integrity and Jackson Free Press.

 Anna earned her associate’s degree from Pierce College in Lakewood, Wa., and her bachelor’s from Mississippi State University.
-She has received numerous awards and recognition for her work, including being named a Food Sustainability Media Award finalist for Written Journalism, October 2018; winner of the Bill Minor Prize for Investigative Journalism, June 2018; and first place for in-depth investigative coverage from the Mississippi Press Association, June 2018.
+She has received numerous awards and recognition for her work, including the Bill Minor Prize for Investigative Journalism June 2019 and June 2018; first place for in-depth investigative reporting from the Mississippi Press Association, June 2019 and June 2018; and being named a finalist for the Food Sustainability Media Award in Written Journalism, October 2018.

 Her work has appeared in USA Today, Clarion Ledger, Sun Herald, Northeast Mississippi Daily Journal, Seattle Times, Detroit Free Press and Jackson Free Press.

 “Regardless of what beat I’m covering, I’ve found every good investigative story stems from the experience of a certain level of unfairness.
 Exposing inequity through the stories of everyday people — not government officials, but factory workers, cashiers, caretakers — can and will inspire change.
 That’s our mission.”

 Aallyah Wright is a native of Clarksdale and a Mississippi Delta reporter covering education and local government.
 She is also a guest radio host for WROX Radio (97.5 FM) and was a playwright/reporter for "Beautiful Agitators," a 2017 project by StoryWorks/Reveal Labs from the Center for Investigative Reporting in partnership with Mississippi Today.